mui/material-ui/docs/src/pages/components/accordion/accordion-es.md

 ## Customized accordions

 He aquí un ejemplo de personalización del componente.
-You can learn more about this in the [overrides documentation page](/customization/components/).
+Puedes aprender más sobre esto en la [sección Personalizando Componentes de la documentación](/customization/how-to-customize/).

 {{"demo": "pages/components/accordion/CustomizedAccordions.js"}}

-## Acciones Adicionales

-In order to put an action such as a `Checkbox` or a button inside of the `AccordionSummary`, you need to stop the propagation of the focus and click events to prevent the panel from expanding/collapsing when using the action.
-You should also provide an `aria-label` for the action, otherwise the label of the nested action will be included in the label of the parent button that controls the accordion expansion.

-{{"demo": "pages/components/accordion/ActionsInAccordionSummary.js", "bg": true}}

 ## Rendimiento

 The content of Accordions is mounted by default even if the panel is not expanded.
-This default behavior has server-side rendering and SEO in mind.
+Este comportamiento por defecto tiene el renderizado del lado del servidor y SEO en mente.
 If you render expensive component trees inside your panels or simply render many panels it might be a good idea to change this default behavior by enabling the `unmountOnExit` in `TransitionProps`:

 ```jsx
 <Accordion TransitionProps={{ unmountOnExit: true }} />
 ```

-As with any performance optimization this is not a silver bullet.
+Como en cualquier optimización de rendimiento esto no es una bala de plata.
 Be sure to identify bottlenecks first and then try out these optimization strategies.

 ## Accesibilidad